 Sundays in London are a delight.
-I don’t want to brag but after three decades of Sundays in the city, I’ve got them down to a fine art (clearly bragging).
+We don’t want to brag but we’ve got them down to a fine art (clearly bragging).

 Gone is Saturday’s weird manic energy (or severe hangover if you had a particularly lively Friday night) – by Sunday you’re chill like Craig David in 7 Days.